deya-eldeen/blog/_posts/post/2021-11-01-swift-keywords.md

 As detailed in [Swift Lexical Structure](https://swiftbydeya.com/swift-lexical-structure/), these reserved words are integral to the language's syntax and functionality.
 For convenience, all lists of reserved words provided below are arranged alphabetically, facilitating quick and easy reference.

 ## Keywords used in declarations
-Keywords for defining types, methods, and essential elements in `Swift`, including `classe`s, `struct`s, `enum`s, `protocol`s, and properties, along with access control and initialization behavior.
+Keywords for defining types, methods, and essential elements in `Swift`, including classes, structs, enums, protocols, and properties, along with access control and initialization behavior.

 | Reserved Word | Details |
 | --- | --- |